Hero's journey: The Crossing of the Return Threshold

 Campbell says in The Hero with a Thousand Faces that "The returning hero, to complete his adventure, must survive the impact of the world."
 The goal of the return is to retain the wisdom gained on the quest and to integrate it into society.
 Campbell writes,Many failures attest to the difficulties of this life-affirmative threshold.
 The first problem of the returning hero is to accept as real, after an experience of the soul-satisfying vision of fulfillment, the [ups and downs] of life.
 Why re-enter such a world?
 Why [share] the experience of transcendental bliss?
 As dreams that were momentous by night may seem simply silly in the light of day, so the poet and the prophet can discover themselves playing the idiot before [others].
 The easy thing is to commit the whole community to the devil and retire again into [bliss].
 But if some spiritual obstetrician has drawn the shimenawa across the retreat, then the work of [distilling eternal truth] cannot be avoided.

 Master of the Two Worlds

 For a human hero, it may mean achieving a balance between the material and spiritual.
 The person has become comfortable and competent in both the inner and outer worlds.
-Campbell demonstrates thatFreedom to pass back and forth across the world division, from the perspective of the apparitions of time to that of the causal deep and back—not contaminating the principles of the one with those of the other, yet permitting the mind to know the one by virtue of the other—is the talent of the master.
+Campbell demonstrates that:Freedom to pass back and forth across the world division, from the perspective of the apparitions of time to that of the causal deep and back—not contaminating the principles of the one with those of the other, yet permitting the mind to know the one by virtue of the other—is the talent of the master.
 The Cosmic Dancer, declares Nietzsche, does not rest heavily in a single spot, but gaily, lightly, turns and leaps from one position to another.
 It is possible to speak from only one point at a time, but that does not invalidate the insights of the rest.